michaelraue/PlantUmlGenerator/README.md

   PlantUmlGenerator <input-project> <output-dir> [options]
 Arguments:
   <input-project>  The C# project for which to create a PlantUML class diagram.
-  <output-dir>     The directory which is used to generate PlantUML code files
+  <output-dir>     The directory which is used to generate PlantUML code files in.
-                   in.

 Options:
-  --excludes <names>             A list of namespaces or types which shall
-                                 completely excluded in all diagrams [] --clear                        If set the output directory will be cleaned if folders/files are already present [default:
+  --excludes <names>               A list of namespaces or types which shall completely excluded in all diagrams [] --clear                          If set the output directory will be cleaned if folders/files are already present [default: False]
-                                 False]
-  --noAssociations <namespaces>  A list of namespaces to which no associations
-                                 are drawn to, to prevent clutter [] --hide <namespaces>            A list of namespaces which shall not appear on diagrams of other namespaces [] --version                      Show version information -?, -h, --help                 Show help and usage information
+  --noAssociations <namespaces>    A list of namespaces to which no associations are drawn to, to prevent clutter [] --hide <namespaces>              A list of namespaces which shall not appear on diagrams of other namespaces [] --topLevelNamespace <namespace>  The top level namespace to consider for PlantUML, if it differs from the project name [] --version                        Show version information -?, -h, --help                   Show help and usage information
 ```

 Example: